No TWIA Rate Hike for 2020

 Windstorm insurance rates will not increase in 2020, the Texas Windstorm Insurance Association decided at its quarterly meeting August 6.
 The vote came as a bit of surprise to South Texas customers, officials, and elected representatives, who strongly voiced opposition to any increase via emails, letters, and phone calls.

-The board did add, however, say it would reevaluate rates later this year.
+The board did say, however, that it would reevaluate rates later this year.
 The next board meeting will be December 10 in the Omni Hotel Bayfront in Corpus Christi.

 By law, TWIA must submit rate recommendations to the Texas Department of Insurance by August 15 each year.
 The TDI commissioner has until October to give the rate a thumbs-up or -down, depending on the amount: Anything over 5 percent up to 10 percent (the largest allowed) requires TDI approval.
 Five percent or under automatically goes through.
 TWIA retains the right to reevaluate rates at any time deemed necessary.